OliverMerlis/OliverMerlis/README.md

 - 👋 Hi, I’m @OliverMerlis
 - 👀 I’m interested in things, places, and people.
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently studying Computer Engineering at RIT

 <!---
 OliverMerlis/OliverMerlis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.